 Just remember to add toppings sparingly.
 This crust is not sturdy enough to carry a lot of toppings.

-Bake it until golden brown.
+Bake the crust until golden brown.
 The edges should be brown at this point and easily lift away from the pan.
-(Photos 5-6).

 Expert Tips

-I have three tips for you for making sure the crust comes out nice and sturdy and not soggy:
+I have three tips for you to make sure the crust comes out nice and sturdy and not soggy:

-- My most important tip is to pat the crust very thin.
-Then bake it until it's deep golden brown with dark edges.
+- My most important tip is to pat the crust very thin and bake it until it's deep golden brown with dark edges.
 That's how you'll get the best flavor and texture.
+See the photo below - after the first stage of baking the crust, before adding the toppings, you should be able to easily lift the edges of the crust away from the pan.

 Recipe FAQs

 Yes, it does.
-The shredded cauliflower combines with the eggs and seasonings to bake into a very tasty, crispy crust.
+The shredded cauliflower combines with the eggs and seasonings to bake into a delicious, crispy crust.
 It truly gives you a wonderful keto pizza experience.

-No. Kind of like spaghetti squash noodles which are wonderful, but not as wonderful as real pasta.
-But if a doughy crust is out of the question, then this crust is a truly tasty alternative.
+No. Kind of like spaghetti squash noodles, which are wonderful but not as good as real pasta.
+But if a doughy crust is out of the question, then this crust is an excellent alternative.

 Serving Suggestions